Key Ideas about this Work of Art

 - This altarpiece was designed for a church in the Franciscan Order, in which the friars (members of a religious order, similar to monks) took vows of poverty and begged for the little money they needed in order to live.
 The church itself, like many elaborately designed churches, was funded by wealthy patrons.

-The Florentine painter, sculptor, and architect Giotto di Bondone was the most celebrated artist of his day.
-By the time this altarpiece was painted, around 1310, he was known throughout the Italian peninsula as the best and most innovative painter.
-Poets and chroniclers of the fourteenth and fifteenth centuries praised his ability to paint figures and gestures ‘al naturale’, in a lifelike manner, as well as his success and fame.
-What distinguishes Giotto’s paintings from those of his Florentine predecessors such as Cimabue is the sculptural quality of his figures, their classicizing proportions, and striking emotional psychological realism.
-These qualities in Giotto’s art have led generations of art historians to credit him with sparking an artistic revolution known as the Renaissance that occurred in Italy during the period 1200 to 1550.
+The Florentine painter, sculptor, and architect Giotto di Bondone was the most famous artist of his time.
+By the time he created this altarpiece (around 1310), his paintings were known throughout Italy.
+Poets and other writers from the 14th and 15th centuries praised his ability to paint figures and gestures al naturale, or in a very lifelike manner.
+What makes Giotto’s paintings different from his Florentine predecessors is the sculptural quality of his figures, whose proportions remind viewers of the realistic-looking sculptures of ancient Greece and Rome.
+The facial expressions of the figures in his paintings are also depicted in a realistic way.
+These qualities in Giotto’s art have led generations of art historians to credit him with sparking the artistic revolution known as the Renaissance.